nxnw/craft-recurring-dates/README.md

 craft-recurring-dates
 =====================

-## Currently doesn't work in the matrix field type

 ### I could still use help refining logic and error checking.
 If you find any issues put them the github issues.
 Thanks

 This is a plugin for the Craft CMS to add recurring dates functionality.
 It adds a new field type called Advanced Date which has the recurring date functions.
 It stores the date and an rrule in the data base and returns an array of dates to the twig templates.
 I'm using the [Recurr library](https://github.com/simshaun/recurr) by [simshaun](https://github.com/simshaun) to build and parse the rrule.